Information on Garda Vetting Service provided by Louth Volunteer Centre

 What is Garda Vetting?

 Garda Vetting is the process by which a Garda Vetting Application Form is submitted to An Garda Síochána Vetting Office asking them to check if a person has any convictions and/or prosecutions, successful or not, pending or completed, recorded against their name.

-Do volunteers need to be vetted?
+Do my volunteers need to be Vetted?

 Garda Vetting and Louth Volunteer Centre